t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Property Bias: An Example of Lattice Mechanical Metamaterials

-Property bias is \textit{inevitable} without supervision.
+Property bias is inevitable without supervision.
 Properties -- a function of a given shape -- are unknown before evaluation.
-Obtaining their values is the major computational bottleneck, not only at the data preparation stage but also in the whole DDMD pipeline.
-The worst case would be: one evaluates all the shape samples with time-consuming numerical analysis (e.g., finite element analysis (FEM); wave analysis) and trains a model on the data, only to end up with a property distribution that is severely biased outside where one had planned to deploy the data-driven model.
-To circumvent such unwanted scenarios, it is necessary to monitor property bias at early stages, and maneuver the sampling process in a supervised manner, \textit{during} data acquisition, not after.
-As a solution, we propose t-METASET: a sequential task-aware data acquisition framework with systematic bias control.
+Obtaining their values is the major computational bottleneck~\cite{sambasivan2021everyone}, not only at the data preparation stage but also in the whole DDMD pipeline.
+An undesirable yet prevalent case is: one evaluates all the shape samples with time-consuming numerical analysis (e.g., finite element analysis (FEM); wave analysis) and trains a model on the data, only to end up with a property distribution that is severely biased outside where one had planned to deploy the data-driven model.
+To circumvent such unwanted scenarios, it is warranted to monitor property distributions at early stages and maneuver the sampling process in a supervised manner \textit{during} data acquisition, not after.
+As a solution, we propose t-METASET, a task-aware data acquisition framework that tailors data distributions upon user-defined design tasks.